-Reading about family systems roles can help you gain insight into why your family may be in denial about the illness and the help to provide some answers and give you the understanding you need.
+Reading about family systems roles may help you gain insight into why your family are in denial about the illness, and help you to give yourself the understanding and adaptability you need.

 When I became ill with ME/CFS, my family were angry rather than

 sympathetic.
-I was confused.
-I was inclined towards denial of the
+Their reaction inclined me towards my own denial of the